 If you come across a video that you want to be able to see and get the message, “This video is not yet digitized,” email us to let us know you’re interested in watching it, and we’ll see if we’re able to make it available online it sooner.

-All these videos were made by talented independent film and videomakers, and these people retain the copyright to their work.
+All these videos represent the hard work of talented independent film and videomakers.
 They are not public domain.

-You need to license this footage for any use, just like you would anywhere else.
-We only have permission to license some of the footage in our archive; hopefully we can give you a lead on how to find the rights holder if we can’t license it ourselves.
-Because the work in the archive was made by so many different people, rates and permissions are going to vary based on which pieces you pick.
-If you are interested in purchasing stock footage, please email us and we’ll talk.
-We’re reasonable about working with independents on limited budgets.
+You need to license this footage for any commercial re-use.
+We represent and/or own a portion of the footage on our site; hopefully we can give you a lead on how to find the rights holder if we can’t license it ourselves.
+Because the work in the archive was made by so many different people, rates and permissions vary based on which pieces you pick.
+If you are interested in purchasing footage, please email us (please include a link to the specific footage you’re interested in) and we’ll talk.
 We can also help you find additional footage that hasn’t been digitized yet.